risingwavelabs/risingwave-operator/docs/plugin/plugin.md

 ### Operator Deletion
 Command: `kubectl rw uninstall`

-Uninstall the RisingWave Operator from the cluster
+Uninstall the RisingWave Operator from the cluster.

 ## Basic Commands